A practical guide to filesystems

 ZFS: Enterprise-grade filesystem

 All those shiny features come at a cost: ZFS needs much more hardware resources to just to run, recommending 1GB memory per 1TB of storage and the compression and deduplication computations need orders of magnitude more CPU cycles than simpler filesystems without those features.
-While the many configuration options make it flexible to fit many enterprise use cases, it can also be too complex to setup and run for less experienced operators, requiring specially skilled employees to manage effectively.
+While the many configuration options make it flexible to fit most enterprise use cases, some limitations aren't as easily configured away, for example device pools (software RAID) can't be shrunk (only expanded), compression settings have to be applied per-dataset in advance and creating storage arrays of unevenly sized disks isn't possible.

 Honorable mentions